 Balance Responsible Parties submit different types of Nominations to Elia as part of their so-called Daily Balancing Program.
 However, the context in which the BRP submits these Nominations are changing.
-A first relevant evolution is the foreseen split between BRP and SA, where it will become possible that the roles of SA and BRP will be taken up by different parties54.
-As a result, the current overlap regarding the responsibility for the submission of MW Schedules needs to be resolved and in the future, the SA will becomes the sole responsible for the submission of MW Schedules.
+A first relevant evolution is the foreseen split between BRP and SA, where it will become possible that the roles of SA and BRP will be taken up by different parties63.
+As a result, the current overlap regarding the responsibility for the submission of MW Schedules needs to be resolved and in the future, the SA will become the sole responsible for the submission of MW Schedules.
 A second important evolution is that the day-ahead balance obligation is being progressively relaxed, implying that the Nominations (including the MW schedules) provided by a BRP do no longer need to be fully balanced in day-ahead.
-In this changing context, questions are raised on the required evolutions of the Nominations submitted by the BRP, and Elia's needs for evolutions of the different types of Nominations and to provide recommendations on their desired evolutions.
+In this changing context, questions are raised on the required evolutions of the Nominations submitted by the BRP, and Elia's needs for receiving certain type of Nominations.
+The objective of this study is to analyze the current and future needs for evolutions of the different types of Nominations and to provide recommendations on their desired evolutions.
 A specific focus is given to the Physical Nominations (notably, the Offtake and Injection Nominations) provided by the BRP.